HabanaAI/vllm-fork/README_GAUDI.md

 # Supported Configurations

-The following configurations have been validated to be function with Gaudi2 devices.
+The following configurations have been validated as functional on Gaudi2 devices.
 Configurations that are not listed may or may not work.

 - [meta-llama/Llama-2-7b](https://huggingface.co/meta-llama/Llama-2-7b) on single HPU, or with tensor parallelism on 2x and 8x HPU, BF16 datatype with random or greedy sampling
 - [meta-llama/Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) on single HPU, or with tensor parallelism on 2x and 8x HPU, BF16 datatype with random or greedy sampling
 - [meta-llama/Meta-Llama-3-8B](https://huggingface.co/meta-llama/Meta-Llama-3-8B) on single HPU, or with tensor parallelism on 2x and 8x HPU, BF16 datatype with random or greedy sampling
 - [meta-llama/Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) on single HPU, or with tensor parallelism on 2x and 8x HPU, BF16 datatype with random or greedy sampling
-- [meta-llama/Meta-Llama-3.1-8B](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B) on single HPU, or with tensor parallelism on 2x and 8x HPU, BF16 datatype with random or greedy sampling
+- [meta-llama/Meta-Llama-3.1-8B*](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B) on single HPU, or with tensor parallelism on 2x and 8x HPU, BF16 datatype with random or greedy sampling
 - [meta-llama/Meta-Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) on single HPU, or with tensor parallelism on 2x and 8x HPU, BF16 datatype with random or greedy sampling
 - [meta-llama/Llama-2-70b](https://huggingface.co/meta-llama/Llama-2-70b) with tensor parallelism on 8x HPU, BF16 datatype with random or greedy sampling
-- [meta-llama/Llama-2-70b-chat-hf](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) with tensor parallelism on 8x HPU, BF16 datatype with random or greedy sampling
+- [meta-llama/Llama-2-70b-chat-hf*](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) with tensor parallelism on 8x HPU, BF16 datatype with random or greedy sampling
 - [meta-llama/Meta-Llama-3-70B](https://huggingface.co/meta-llama/Meta-Llama-3-70B) with tensor parallelism on 8x HPU, BF16 datatype with random or greedy sampling
 - [meta-llama/Meta-Llama-3-70B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-70B-Instruct) with tensor parallelism on 8x HPU, BF16 datatype with random or greedy sampling
-- [meta-llama/Meta-Llama-3.1-70B](https://huggingface.co/meta-llama/Meta-Llama-3.1-70B) with tensor parallelism on 8x HPU, BF16 datatype with random or greedy sampling
+- [meta-llama/Meta-Llama-3.1-70B*](https://huggingface.co/meta-llama/Meta-Llama-3.1-70B) with tensor parallelism on 8x HPU, BF16 datatype with random or greedy sampling
 - [meta-llama/Meta-Llama-3.1-70B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-70B-Instruct) with tensor parallelism on 8x HPU, BF16 datatype with random or greedy sampling
 - [mistralai/Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) on single HPU or with tensor parallelism on 2x HPU, BF16 datatype with random or greedy sampling
-- [mistralai/Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) with tensor parallelism on 2x HPU, BF16 datatype with random or greedy sampling
+- [mistralai/Mixtral-8x7B-Instruct-v0.1*](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) with tensor parallelism on 2x HPU, BF16 datatype with random or greedy sampling
 - [llava-hf/llava-1.5-7b-hf](https://huggingface.co/llava-hf/llava-1.5-7b-hf) on single HPU or with tensor parallelism on 8x HPU, BF16 datatype

+> [!NOTE]
+> The models with an asterisk in the title have also been validated as functional on Gaudi3.

 # Performance Tuning